danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/OnboardingKit.md

 OnboardingKit is a Swift SDK that helps you create onboarding experiences in `Swift` and `SwiftUI`.

 ## Overview

 ![OnboardingKit logo](Logo.png)

-OnboardingKit is a Swift & SwiftUI SDK that helps you create amazing onboarding experiences, with granular control over presentation.
+OnboardingKit is a Swift & SwiftUI SDK that helps you create amazing onboarding experiences.

 OnboardingKit has different onboarding types.
 A standard ``Onboarding`` is shown at once, and only once, while other types can require multiple presentation attempts, a certain number of "incorrect" actions, etc.

-OnboardingKit also has localized utilities, like the ``LocalizedOnboarding``, and UI components like ``OnboardingPageView`` and ``OnboardingSlideshow``.
+OnboardingKit has powerful components like ``OnboardingPageView`` and ``OnboardingSlideshow`` and an ``OnboardingScreen`` container that can present any onboarding flow with additional controls.

 ## Installation